 All over Asia within the Theravada Buddhist temples Loving kindness, compassion, and equanimity are practiced as foundations towards enlightenment.
 These foundations aren’t just practiced for the benefit of others, Loving Kindness, Compassion and Equanimity are practiced within the minds of every Monks inner speech.
 Every Monk trains his inner speech to be more compassionate and loving towards themselves, forgiving their faults and imperfections.

 This is a practice that we can all take great benefit from.
-Kindness is scientifically proven to make us feel uplifted and inspired.
-Kindness also produces oxytocin and nitric oxide two substances that have a positive effect on reducing the free radicals in our blood as well as sort of cleaning our arteries and reducing blood pressure.
+It’s scientifically proven that kindness and compassion make us feel uplifted and inspired.
+They will also produce oxytocin and nitric oxide, two substances that have a positive effect on reducing the free radicals in our blood.
+They also help clean our arteries and reducing blood pressure.

-Kindness however isn’t just about the grand gestures to others or giving large sums of money to a charity. kindness is all about the little things in life.
-And it’s those little acts of kindness towards ourselves that I want you to focus on today.
+Kindness and compassion isn’t just about the grand gestures we make too others, or the giving we do to charities.
+Being kind and compasionate is all about the little things in life, those little acts of kindness when no-one looking.
+And it’s those little acts of kindness towards ourselves that I want us to focus on today.

-Kindness towards ourselves is sometimes overlooked, and we can become our own worst critic.
-Kindness towards ourselves is one of the most important lessons to learn throughout your entire life, without patience and kindness towards yourself and your mistakes your progression will be slow.
-I want you to praise yourself for achieving your goals, I want you to congratulate yourself when you have done something good.
-And above all I want you to be kind towards your faults.
+Being Kind and compassionate towards ourselves can be overlooked in our lives, we can become our own worst critic.
+Kindness towards ourselves is one of the most important lessons to learn throughout our entire life, without patience and kindness towards ourselves and the mistakes we make, our progression will be slow.
+We need to praise ourself for achieving our goals, congratulate ourselves when we have done something good and we’re proud of.
+And above all we need to be kind towards our faults.

-Instead of punishing yourself for making mistakes, acknowledge those mistake and move on, don’t punish yourself for doing it, just acknowledge and move forward, you will progress much fast this way and feel optimism and positivity stay with you for much longer and longer periods.
+Instead of punishing ourselves when we make mistakes, we should acknowledge them, thank them for the lessons they teach.
+And move on!
+We don’t need to punish ourself for doing them.
+We need to just acknowledge and move forward, we will progress much fast this way and feel more Optimistic and that positivity will stay with us for longer and longer periods.

 There are a few methods and ways to practice loving kindness, the method I describe below I find works wonderfully for me.
 It is one of visualisation, as a former Buddhist monk in Northern Thailand and after many years of meditation practice and guidance I find this is the most suitable way for my western mind.
 This method however is just one of the three ways to practice which will achieve loving kindness in the heart.